 An important step in understanding your target audience is to go beyond learning their demographic information, and understand what role they play in the path to purchase.
 These roles can often be divided into the following categories:

 The Supporter: The supporter may not have the power to make the decision, but they will have a heavy influence on whether or not an item gets bought.
-For example: A child may not directly make a purchase, but if they want something for Christmas, they influence that decision.
+For example, a child may not directly make a purchase, but if they want something for Christmas, they influence that decision.
 This is why it is important to develop messaging that speaks to consumers in both of these roles.

-Steps to Figuring Out Your Target Audience
+7 Ways to Determine Your Target Audience

 To determine your target audience, you must spend time analyzing the data you receive from consumer engagements, evaluating current buyers and purchase trends and optimizing as new information is revealed.